Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 "I invest in Polish stocks, bonds, and crypto"

-→ Freenance — it's the only app that tracks XTB, Polish Treasury Bonds, AND crypto in one place.
+→ Freenance — it's the only app that tracks XTB portfolios, Polish Treasury Bonds (EDO, COI, ROR), AND crypto from Binance/Bybit in one place.
+No other app in this comparison comes close for investment tracking.

 "I'm on the path to FIRE"